 Jerry S. Rawls College of Business

 Master of Business Administration.The M.B.A program provides a broad background for multiple careers in business, government, and related activities with particular emphasis on developing managerial perspective, analytical tools, and skills.
-The program is an accredited 48-hour lock-step program with full-time and part-time options.
-M.B.A students may expect to complete the full-time, 48-hour program in 16 to 24 months.
-The part-time program may be completed in 30 months.
+The program is an accredited program with full-time and part-time options.
+M.B.A students may expect to complete the full-time, 42-hour program in 16 to 24 months.
 Students possessing any undergraduate degree are invited to apply.

 A joint venture with the Texas Tech University Health Sciences Center offers a concentration in Health Organization Management.
 This program is accredited by the Commission on Accreditation of Healthcare Management Education (CAHME) and includes a certificate in addition to the M.B.A. degree.
 The M.B.A. health organization management program prepares master’s students with varying levels and types of work experience for post-graduate managerial roles within the health care industry, especially within medical group practices and other ambulatory care organizations.

-Executive-Style Master of Business Administration.
-M.B.A. programs are offered in an executive-style format for students who wish to remain employed full-time and commute to Lubbock on some weekends and/or during the summer.
-Students may expect to complete this 48-hour program in 27 months.
+Working Professional Master of Business Administration.
+M.B.A. programs are offered in an executive-style format for students who wish to remain employed full-time and commute to Lubbock on some weekends and/or week-long residencies during the summer and January.
+Students may expect to complete this 42-hour program in 2 years.

 Master of Science in Management Information Systems (MIS).
-The STEM-designated master’s degree in Management Information Systems (MIS) is a 36-hour program that provides hands-on experience in every aspect of systems development and business intelligence.
+The Science, Technology, Engineering, Math (STEM)-designated master’s degree in Management Information Systems (MIS) is a 36-hour program that provides hands-on experience in every aspect of systems development and business intelligence.
 The program accepts either the GRE or GMAT score for admission and may, depending on a student’s prior preparation, require up to 13 additional hours of leveling courses in business and management.
 The program is unique in that it combines in-depth training in information technology with business intelligence and managerial skills.

 Accelerated Bachelor’s-to-Master’s Programs.
-Undergraduate B.B.A. students may apply during their junior year for admission to either the Master of Science in Accounting or the Master of Science in Managment Information Systems accelerated bachelor’s-to-master’s programs.
+Undergraduate B.B.A. students may apply during their junior year for admission to the Master of Science in Accounting or Master of Science in Management Information Systems accelerated bachelor’s-to-master’s programs.
 The accelerated programs are designed for academically outstanding undergraduate students who wish to complete a master’s degree while at Texas Tech.
 Those students accepted into the program will begin taking graduate courses during their senior year.
-A maximum of 9 semester hours of graduate work may apply to both the B.B.A. and either of the two master’s degrees.
+A maximum of 9 semester hours of graduate work may apply to both the B.B.A. and master’s degrees.
 The total number of credit hours required for both degrees will vary depending on the program.
-A master’s degree requires a minimum of 36 hours.

-Application materials are available in the Graduate Services Center (BA 281) of the college.
+Application instructions are available online at http://grad.ba.ttu.edu/gradapplication/.
 Upon successful completion of the required undergraduate courses plus 6 to 9 hours of designated graduate work, the B.B.A./M.S. program will grant the B.B.A. degree, but the B.B.A./M.S.A. program will grant both degrees simultaneously after completion of graduate work.

 Back to Top

 Master of Business Administration and Other Master’s Degrees.
-The college, in association with other colleges and schools, offers programs that enable students to obtain selected master’s degrees and the 48-hour M.B.A.
-Applications should be made through and approved by the respective colleges involved in these programs: the College of Human Sciences (M.S. in Personal Financial Planning), the College of Architecture (Master of Architecture), and the College of Arts and Sciences (M.S. in Environmental Toxicology or M.A. in a foreign language).
+The college, in association with other colleges and schools, offers programs that enable students to obtain selected master’s degrees and the 42-hour M.B.A.
+Applications should be made through and approved by the respective colleges involved in these programs: the College of Architecture (Master of Architecture), and the College of Arts and Sciences (M.S. in Environmental Toxicology or M.A. in languages and cultures or romance languages.)
 These dual programs require 12 to 24 fewer hours than if both degrees were pursued separately.

 Master of Science in Business Administration and Other Master’s Degrees.
 The college, in association with other colleges and schools, offers programs that enable students to obtain a 36-hour Master of Science with a major in Business Administration degree and selected other master’s degrees.
-Applications should be made through and approved by the respective colleges involved in these programs, such as the College of Human Sciences (M.S. in Personal Financial Planning).
+Applications should be made through and approved by the respective colleges involved in these program.
 These dual programs require 12 to 24 fewer hours than if both degrees were pursued separately.

 Graduate Certificate in Authentic Leadership and Entrepreneurship for the Family Business.
 The 12-hour Graduate Certificate in Authentic Leadership and Entrepreneurship for the Family Business is an integrated course of study that addresses the unique needs of the family business in two critical areas: (1) inter-personal leadership skills and (2) entrepreneurship skills.
 It serves as a lead-in to the Week-Block M.B.A. for Working Professionals.
 Contact: Dr. Michael Ryan, 806.834.3175, email@example.com; Nikki Bohannon, 806.834.3763, firstname.lastname@example.org.